Ancona: Maritime Republic of Ancona

 Unlike other cities of northern Italy, Ancona never became a signoria.
 The sole exception was the rule of the Malatesta, who took the city in 1348, taking advantage of the black death and of a fire that had destroyed many of the city's important buildings.
 The Malatesta were ousted in 1383.
-In 1532 Ancona definitively lost its freedom and became part of the Papal States, under Pope Clement VII.
+In 1532, Ancona definitively lost its freedom and became part of the Papal States, under Pope Clement VII.
 The symbol of the new papal authority was the massive Citadel.

 In the Papal States

-Together with Rome and Avignon in southern France, Ancona was one of three cities in the Papal States in which the Jews were allowed to stay after 1569, living in the ghetto built after 1555.
+Pope Pius IV commanded the execution and burning of Converso merchants in Ancona for returning to Judaism.
+Later, Ancona, along with Rome and Avignon in southern France, was one of the three cities in the Papal States where Jews were permitted to remain after Pope Pius V ordered their banishment in 1569.
+They lived in the ghetto that had been established in Ancona in 1555.

-In 1733, Pope Clement XII extended the quay, and an inferior imitation of Trajan's arch was set up; he also erected a Lazaretto at the south end of the harbour, Luigi Vanvitelli being the architect-in-chief.
+In 1733, Pope Clement XII extended the quay, and an inferior imitation of Trajan's arch was set up; he also erected the Lazzaretto of Ancona at the south end of the harbour, Luigi Vanvitelli being the architect-in-chief.
 The southern quay was built in 1880, and the harbour was protected by forts on the heights.
 From 1797 onwards, when the French took it, it frequently appears in history as an important fortress.

+In 1832 French Expedition to Ancona occupied the city, remaining until 1838 when they and the Austrians in Bologna mutually agreed to withdraw.